-Stella Maxwell Daring Pics: Kristen Stewart’s Gal Pal Controversial Photo Poses
+Stella Maxwell Daring Pics: Kristen Stewart Gal Pal’s Controversial Photo Poses

-Iconic Twilight star Kristen Stewart recently revealed her bisexuality and along with it, her new romantic partner following her much publicized breakup with Twilight co-star Robert Pattinson — Victoria’s Secret supermodel Stella Maxwell.
+Iconic Twilight star Kristen Stewart recently revealed her bisexuality, and along with it, her new romantic partner, Victoria’s Secret supermodel Stella Maxwell.
+The revelation follows Stewart’s much publicized breakup with Twilight co-star Robert Pattinson.

 But dating a supermodel comes with its own set of hazards — one of them being that Stewart is forced to share her lover with the world.
 And that fact was never as evident as in a new set of steamy photos released by Maxwell, in which the 26-year-old Belgian-Irish stunner shows almost nothing but skin.